ito-soft-design/ladder_drive/README.md

 It's required the Ruby environment.
 To prepare the Ruby environment, please find web sites.

-Install Escalator at the command prompt.
+Install LadderDrive at the command prompt.

 ```sh
 $ gem install escalator